 Sustainability at the Oregon Convention Center

-Built with sustainability in mind, the Oregon Convention Center has long held a leadership role in green building and other environmentally responsible business practices.
+The Oregon Convention Center has long held a leadership role in green building and other environmentally responsible business practices.
 In 2004, we were the first convention center to earn the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED®) for Existing Buildings certification.
 In 2008, the facility was recertified at the Silver level.
 In 2014, we reached our biggest milestone yet by earning LEED® Platinum, the highest level of certification.

 USGBC and its related logo, LEED® and its related logo, and the LEED® Certification trademarks are owned by the U.S. Green Building Council and are used with permission.

 Metro sustainability goals

 As a regional government committed to promoting sustainable communities, Metro is working to reduce its own ecological footprint.
 Learn about efforts to reduce the environmental impact of Metro's public venues, parks, buildings and solid waste facilities.